sxyazi/yazi/CONTRIBUTING.md

    cargo test

 ## How to Contribute
+### Reporting Bugs
+If you find a bug, please create an issue
+### Suggesting Features
+If you have a feature request, please create an issue
 ### Improving Documentation
 Improvements to documentation are always welcome!
 Please make sure to follow the same pull request process as for code changes.